-The Beach Suitability Grade of Good indicates microbial water quality is considered suitable for swimming most of the time but may be susceptible to pollution after heavy rain, with several potential sources of faecal contamination.
+The Beach Suitability Grade of Very Good indicates microbial water quality is considered suitable for swimming almost all of the time, with few potential sources of faecal contamination.

 Enterococci levels increased slightly with increasing rainfall, occasionally exceeding the safe swimming limit in response to 20 mm or more of rain.